Chief Ministers and Governor List 2025 – Roles & GK Insights

 • In competitive exams like banking (PO, Clerk, Grade B, SO, Assistant), insurance, SSC (CGL, CHSL, MTS, GD Constable), railway (RRB NTPC, Group D), and state government exams, 2-3 questions are often asked about the Chief Ministers and Governors list.

-• Let’s go through the latest list of Chief Ministers and Governors for 2025.
+• Let’s review the latest Chief Ministers and Governors list for 2025.

 List of Chief Ministers and Governors: 2025

-The Chief Minister of a state plays a crucial role in governance and leads the state’s Members of the Legislative Assembly (MLAs).
+The state’s Chief Minister plays a crucial role in governance and leads the state’s Members of the Legislative Assembly (MLAs).
 Each state has a designated Chief Minister and Governor responsible for administrative and constitutional duties.
 Below is a comprehensive state-wise list of Chief Ministers and Governors in India as of 2025.
-Being familiar with this list can be highly beneficial for aspirants preparing for competitive exams, as questions related to state leadership are commonly asked.
+Being familiar with this list can be highly beneficial for aspirants preparing for competitive exams, as questions about state leadership are commonly asked.

 Mohan Charan Majhi has recently been appointed as the 15th Chief Minister of Odisha, making history as the first BJP Chief Minister in the state.
 He was elected from the Keonjhar constituency in the Odisha Legislative Assembly election.